openemr/openemr/CONTRIBUTING.md

 We look forward to your contribution...

-## Advanced Use of Development Docker Environment
+### Advanced Use of Development Docker Environment

+---

-The OpenEMR development docker environment has a very rich feature set.
-See below Index for links to all the cool stuff:
+The OpenEMR development docker environment has a very rich advanced feature set.
+See below Index for links to all the cool advanced stuff:

 **Index for Advanced Use of Development Docker Environment**